oceanprotocol/docs/user-guides/data-farming/how-to-challengedf.md

 #### Step 5 - Check weekly results

-Challenge DF weekly results become available at the end of every Data Farming round and can be viewed in the Challenges page.
+ChallengeDF weekly results become available at the end of every Data Farming round and can be viewed in the Challenges page.

 The top 3 competitors win prizes and are visible in the leaderboard.